-Heavily Annotated Rare (unrecorded?)
-Variant of the Purcell / Harrison Map of the Southeast, including the New State of Franklin
+Rare New Haven Edition of the Purcell / Harrison Map of the Southeast, including "Country of Frankland"

-Fine example of Purcell's map of the Southern States (and Midwest), which includes an early reference to the New State of Franklin in the center part of North Carolina.
+Fine example of Purcell's map of the Southern States (and Midwest), which includes a reference to the Country of Frankland, which is a revised naming of New State of Franklin, which first appeared in the center part of North Carolina in 1788.

-Purcel's map first appeared in Jeddidiah Morse's American Georgraphy, and in some copies of the August 1788 edition of the American Magazine.
+Purcell's map first appeared in Jeddidiah Morse's American Geography, and in some copies of the August 1788 edition of the American Magazine and later re-issued in 1793 by Morse.
 Later examples were issued by Stockdale in London, engraved by W. Harrison.
-This is a rare separately issued example, as explained below.

 The map is one of the few maps to record the short-lived state of "Franklinia."
 In the latter part of the 18th Century, the settlers in Western North Carolina and Eastern Tennessee decided that because of poor representation in State Government, they needed to form a state of their own.
 A government was formed and initial organizational meetings conducted, but the breakaway state was quickly quelled by the North Carolina authorities, although not before the State of Franklinia began appearing on a number of English maps during the period.
 Ben Franklin himself responded that while he was honored by the decision to name a state after him, he was not able to relocate.